ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

 .. _DDCexercise:

-.. exercise:: Working with DataFrames in Julia
+.. todo:: Working with DataFrames in Julia

    In this exercise, you will practice reading data from CSV files into DataFrames, manipulating data in DataFrames, and visualizing data using a plotting package.